College of Staten Island

-The College of Staten Island (CSI) is a public university in Staten Island, New York, United States.
-It is one of the 11 four-year senior colleges within the City University of New York system (CUNY), and one of the 2 four-year senior colleges within the CUNY system with a program in engineering.
+The College of Staten Island (CSI) is a public college in Staten Island, New York, United States.
+It is one of the 11 four-year senior colleges within the City University of New York system (CUNY), and one of the two four-year senior colleges within the CUNY system with a program in engineering.

-Programs in the liberal arts, sciences, engineering and professional studies lead to PhD degrees, master's degrees, bachelor's and associate degrees.
+Programs in the liberal arts, sciences, engineering, and professional studies lead to PhD degrees, master's degrees, bachelor's and associate degrees.
 The bachelor's program includes selective membership in CUNY's Macaulay Honors College.
-The master's degree is awarded in 21 professional and liberal arts, sciences and engineering fields of study.
-A clinical doctorate is awarded by the departments of nursing and physical therapy.
-The college participates in doctoral programs of the CUNY Graduate Center in biology, chemistry, computer science, and physics, and at City College in engineering.
+The master's degree is awarded in 31 professional and liberal arts, sciences, and engineering fields of study.
+A clinical doctorate is awarded by the departments of Nursing, Education, and Physical Therapy.
+The College participates in doctoral programs of the CUNY Graduate Center in biology, chemistry, computer science, and physics, and at City College in engineering.

 History

 The College of Staten Island is the product of a merger in 1976 of Staten Island Community College (SICC), founded in 1956, and Richmond College, founded in 1965.
 Richmond College had been threatened with closure because of New York City's financial crisis, while SICC, because of its status as a community college, received state support.
 The merger was particularly logical since the community college offered two-year degrees, while Richmond College was an "upper divisional" college (the third in the nation) that offered degrees to those in their third and fourth years of schooling.

 The College of Staten Island has been located on the grounds of the former Willowbrook State School since 1993.
-It is the largest campus by physical size in New York City.
-Before the relocation to Willowbrook, the college had a split campus, located at the former Staten Island Community College (in Sunnyside, on Todt Hill; the campus now houses the Michael J. Petrides School) and Richmond College (in St. George).
+At 204 acres, it is the largest campus by physical size in New York City.
+Before the relocation to Willowbrook, the College had a split campus, located at the former Staten Island Community College (in Sunnyside, on Todt Hill; the campus now houses the Michael J. Petrides School) and Richmond College (in St. George).